 One of my all-time favorite breastfeeding resource pages, Kelly Mom, has an incredible article all about building and maintaining your breastmilk supply during the early weeks that’s worth the read!

 A few ways you can be extra prepared for nursing often is to:

-- Set up a nursing station at home where you’ll be comfortable, keep your nursing pillow & pump close by, have some water and snacks on hand (because let me tell you, breastfeeding will make you VERY hungry and thirsty!)
+- Set up a nursing station at home where you’ll have a comfortable place, keep your nursing pillow & pump close by, and have some water and snacks on hand (because let me tell you, breastfeeding will make you VERY hungry and thirsty!)

 - Keep a portable night light close by in case you end up nursing in bed, in the nursery or in any room during night feeds!